Advocacy

 Child Care Solutions of Onondaga and Cayuga Counties (CCS): A Child Care Needs Assessment

-Apter & O’Connor has worked with Child Care Solutions several times to support their needs assessment related to the current state of child care.
+In the past, Apter & O’Connor has worked with Child Care Solutions several times to support their needs assessment related to the current state of child care.
 A&O designed specific inquiries to examine child care supply and demand.
 The final product illustrated the child care needs unique to these geographic areas and the related work-life issues for both child care providers and the families they serve.
 The assessments included: a detailed review of national, state and local data; focus groups with child care providers, local government officials, funders and human service experts; surveys for parents and providers; and interviews with human resource professionals.
 The rigorous methodology employed for each study provided child care advocates with a powerful tool to design new interventions and educate state and local legislators and funders.

 Apter & O’Connor led the CNY Community Foundation’s initiative to develop community wide indicators to assess literacy in Central New York.
 A&O conducted background research, guided the management team and facilitated a task force of 25 community leaders and literacy stakeholders through a six-month exploration and planning process.
 The final report served as the foundation for the establishment of a community wide literacy coalition that continues today.
 The Coalition provides home delivered books and activities through the Dolly Parton’s Imagination Library, has won awards as a Pacesetter from the Campaign for Grade Level Reading and initiated numerous programs and activities in the Central New York community.\